LiteCore/framework/STANDARD.md

  - Style definitions must be compliant with CSS 3.

- - Any use of JavaScript should honour the jQuery framework.
+ - Any use of JavaScript should honor the jQuery framework.

 ## Character Encoding